RIR360/development/journal/2025/January.md

 - We must do a lot of tasks for sure, but keep atleast one primary job/business at a moment.

 ## 01/28/2025
+- If you fail to maintain your routine you'll fall for sure.